GuenterQuast/PhyPraKit/builddoc/index.rst

 in the main directory of the *PhyPraKit* package (where *setup.py* is located) to install in user space.

-The installation *whl*-package in the subdirectory `dist` may also be used:
+The installation via the *whl*-package provided in the subdirectory `dist` may also be used:

    ``pip install --user --no-cache PhyPraKit<version>.whl``